coverclock/com-diag-hazer/README.md

 [^27]: Initially updates at 1Hz until it achieves a fix, than updates at 5Hz.
 [^28]: In either NMEA or CPO (binary) mode.
 [^29]: Enumerates multiple USB devices: Ethernet port with router and web server, serial ports, storage device.
+[^30]: Consider using a powered USB hub if EOFs typically indicating a USB disconnect are observed.

 Note that when sending commands to and parsing output from GNSS devices, Postel's Law - "Be conservative in what you send, be liberal